 If the enterpriser and the influencer want to provide proper alternatives, they’ll need to understand the science of swear words.
 Among the many things they find will be the psychologically pleasing, offensive qualities of certain hard consonants.
 The hard (‘F’) is the most obvious consonant to use, but they would also have to incorporate hard (‘T’s) and (‘K’s) in their new words.

-“The best swear words I’ve found have hard consonants,” the influencer would say, soon after he lays out his mission in the intro.
+“The best swear words I’ve found have hard consonants,” the influencer might say, soon after he lays out his mission in the intro.
 “Spraken ze Deutch (German for do you speak German?), for example, is one of my favorites.
-After listening to the friends of mine who can speak German, I realized that many German phrases will make great cuss words, because almost all German phrases have hard consonants.
+After listening to German friends of mine speak, I realized that many German phrases will make great cuss words, because almost all German phrases have hard consonants.
 Try it out the next time you drive a hammer into your thumb.
 Spraken ze Deutch.
-I think you’ll find it quite therapeutic.”
+There are probably too many syllables for required punctuation, but I think you’ll find using it in some context quite therapeutic.”

 “My friends simply won’t accept any of the alternatives you’ve listed here,” Tripping the Light Fantastic writes, “and I don’t care how many hard consonants you mix in.
 Our reputations are on the line here fella.
 Why don’t you go mess with someone else’s vocab (insert influencer’s name).
 We got nothing for you here.”

-“How are we supposed to tone these words?” a third, somewhat eager commentator, named Fertilizer Spikes, asks.
+“How are we supposed to tone these words?” a third, somewhat eager commentator, named Fertilizer Spike, asks.
 “You provide us some situations, and I appreciate that, but we need more situations, so our tones suit the situation better.
-I’m all for introducing a new paradigm, through a new set of swear words that describe reproduction, our reproductive organs, and the movement of our bowels, but you have to remember how many years of practice it took us to learn how to tone these words properly.”
+I’m all for introducing a new paradigm, through a new set of swear words that describe reproduction, our reproductive organs, and the movement of our bowels, but you have to remember how many years of practice it took us to learn how to tone the more traditional swear words properly.”

 “You’re right Fertilizer Spikes,” Uncle Shemp agrees, “swearing isn’t innate.
 It’s learned behavior, and our influencer here doesn’t seem to recognize that.”

-The influencer and the enterpriser would probably fail with the first generation of young people watching their broadcast, but what if they could convince this audience to convince their future children that these words are the “words you cannot say”?
+As with all efforts of this sort, the first influencer and their young enterpriser would probably fail, as its audience might view it as some sort of spoof ridiculousness.
+The second enterprising young entrepreneur might try to develop some show on radio, or some channel, or app to which an older generation might tune into.
+The second entrepreneur would recognize the error of the first and target the older demographic.
+If they could convince this older audience to convince their children that these new, alternative words are the “new words you cannot say” they might make some inroads.
 What if this plank of their movement started out as a joke, and it accidentally caught on?
-What if the next generation believed their parents were honestly forbidding them to say something like “Funderbunk!” when they hammer their finger?
+What if the next generation believed their parents were genuinely forbidding them to say something like “Funderbunk! or Funnel cakes” when they hammer their finger?
 Let the revolution begin!

 The first answer to “Why do it?” can be answered by typing the word of choice in a search engine and adding the words how old is it?
-Once we learn that these words are at least hundreds of years old, and that they have played a prominent role in rebellion for at least fifty years, doesn’t that characterize any future use as something of a redundant excercise?
-If we’re trying to carve out an identity separate from our parents, and that is pretty much our primary goal in the teen years, why do we use their language to do so?
+Once we learn that these words were probably used by famous radio broadcasters, before the advent of TV, doesn’t that characterize future use of them as something of a redundant excercise?
+If we’re trying to carve out an identity separate from our parents, and that is pretty much the primary goal of every teen, why do we use their language to do so?
+Are we attempting to insult them on a familiar level?
+What provides more shock familiarity or confusion?
 If their music makes our skin crawl, and the sight of butter brickle ice cream and those little neopolitan ice cream bars makes us gag, because they remind us of our parents, why don’t their swears have the same effect on us?
 We want to do everything different from our parents when we’re young, and we consider our grandparents so irrelevant that they’re not even worth rebelling against.
 Yet we still use the same swear words as the generation that only had three channels on black and white TVs.
 When we’re brand new adults, and we’re dying to break the shackles of the matriarchal and patriarchal constructs that confine us, why are we still using the same offensive words to shock our ancestors with the same taboo language that they used to shock theirs?